hdviegas/laravel-mongo/README.md

 ```

 ##### Unset Null Value Fields
-While not really useful for databases that are using the WiredTiger storage engine (due to its compression), the model includes an option to automatically unset null value fields rather than to store the field and it's value.
+While not really useful for databases that are using the WiredTiger storage engine (due to its compression), the model includes an option to automatically unset null value fields rather than to store the field and its value.

 This functionality is disabled by default but you can turn it on by setting the static `Model::$unsetNulls` property to `true`.